 Nasim joined Watsi on March 12th, 2013.
 Seven years ago, Nasim joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nasim's most recent donation traveled 8,100 miles to support Rosemary, a 38-year-old tea farmer from Kenya, to fund a hysterectomy so that she can live pain-free.
+Nasim's most recent donation traveled 8,400 miles to support Agrath, a charming baby girl from Tanzania, to fund clubfoot repair surgery so she can grow up walking without difficulty.

 Nasim has funded healthcare for 175 patients in 16 countries.